JetBrains/kotlin-wrappers/kotlin-react-redux/README.md

 ## kotlin-react-redux

-Kotlin wrapper for React Redux library.
-Major version number of this wrapper matches that of React Redux itself.
+Kotlin wrapper for the React Redux library.
+The major version number of this wrapper matches that of React Redux itself.

 ### Maven